tdwg/website/content/pages/community/esp/chrono/index.md

 # Goals Outputs and Outcomes

 * Formal definitions for chronometric age terms following the Darwin Core model.
-* Specification for a ChronometricAge extension to Darwin Core that can be used as supplementary information in a Darwin Core Archive.
+* Specification for a Chronometric Age extension to Darwin Core that can be used as supplementary information in a Darwin Core Archive.
 Depends on term definitions.
-* Quick Reference Guide to the ChronometricAge extension following the Darwin Core Quick Reference Guide model.
+* Quick Reference Guide to the Chronometric Age extension following the Darwin Core Quick Reference Guide model.
 Depends on term definitions.
 * All of the above have already been developed and tested with zooarchaeological and paleontological data sets published in an extension via an instance of IPT.
 * Community discussions have suggested the need for uncertainty measures around both minimum and maximum age.
 We will finalize the term definitions for these and include them in the extension.
-* We will include mappings from the ChronometricAge terms to EFG ([http://geocase.eu/efg](http://geocase.eu/efg)).
+* We will include mappings from the Chronometric Age terms to EFG ([http://geocase.eu/efg](http://geocase.eu/efg)).
 This will be done in the same way that mappings between Darwin Core and ABCD is done - with the term attribute abcd\_equivalence.

 # Strategy